 Most compost teas should consist of ingredients like molasses, sugar, humic acid, seaweed, and rock dust.
 Simply steep the compost in a container filled 1/3 of the way, with the remainder being filled with water.
 Allow it to aerate with an air pump and air stone for a day, stirring a few times if possible.
 Then, either spray directly onto the foliar, or allow it to seep directly into the soil around the plant.

-If you are interested in learning more about brewing your own compost tea, we have an entire article with recipes in our learning center!
+If you are interested in learning more about how to make compost tea, we have an entire article with recipes in our learning center!

 If you are not interested in brewing your own compost tea, and simply want to reap the benefits this organic compound provides to your soil and plants, we offer pre-brewed compost tea.